nkatz01/mock-three-coding-extracts/README.md

 4. **[5 marks]**
    Why is the `new` operator considered by some to be harmful?
 Use appropriate examples to justify your answer.
+	Because it's harder later to change implementation, extend and reuse previously designed components as the entities used are hard-coded and tightly coupled with each other.
+	Another reason is because it's harder to test the existing code in isolation or mock certain entities used as they're already decided in the code.
 5. **[10 marks]**
    By use of appropriate code examples illustrate how dependency injection can aid the flexibility of your code.